TheBigRigZA/medusa-server/README.md

 │   └── workflows/    # Custom workflows
 ├── medusa-config.ts  # Main configuration
 ├── package.json      # Dependencies
+├── CLAUDE.md         # Development guidance
 └── README.md         # This file
 ```

+**Note**: Admin panel files are NOT in this repository.
+The admin is built and deployed separately from [medusa-admin](https://github.com/TheBigRigZA/medusa-admin).

 ## Troubleshooting